akul-star/RISC-V/README.md

   ```
   cat <filename>
   ```
 - Now we will rum the code using RISC-V simulator to convert the C-program into RISC-V assembly language.
-The below command will create a compiled code named as <filename.o>
+The below command will create a compiled code named as <filename.o> which is the objest file (An object file is an intermediate representation of your source code after it has been compiled by a compiler but before it's linked into an executable program or a library.
+It contains machine code instructions, data, and metadata that represent the compiled version of your source code.)
     ```
    riscv64-unknown-elf-gcc -O1 -mabi=lp64 -march=rv64i -o sum1ton_O1.o sum1ton.c
     ```